 I used the bubble icon from the same cartridge as Nemo cut the blend and cut the shape of my card and outline.
 I love how they turned out!

-My biggest plan and project for this party also involved my Cricut.
-(My mother bought me Cricut’s Disney Bundle for my birthday in May, and I look for ANY excuse to use the cute characters available!)
+My mother bought me Cricut’s Disney Bundle for my birthday in May, and I look for ANY excuse to use the cute characters available!
 As some of you know, we are living with my mom at the moment, and as I walked around her house planning the party layout, I was struck by the wall cutout directly over her kitchen sink, which opens to the rest of the kitchen/eating area.
-It was a perfect little rectangle.
 Since my mom’s kitchen is galley style, with the cutout serving as sort of the “island”, you can walk completely around it.
 Sort of like…an aquarium??

 Um, yeah.
 I went there.